-Your caregiver will make 3 to 5 small incisions in your side where instruments will pass through.
-Your abdomen will be filled with gas (carbon dioxide) to lift the abdominal wall so your caregiver can see the kidney better.
-Your caregiver will use the instruments to tie, clamp, or cut blood vessels.
+Your healthcare provider will make 3 to 5 small incisions in your side where instruments will pass through.
+Your abdomen will be filled with gas (carbon dioxide) to lift the abdominal wall so your healthcare provider can see the kidney better.
+Your healthcare provider will use the instruments to tie, clamp, or cut blood vessels.
 The kidney is removed through a larger incision in your abdomen.
 The incisions will be closed with stitches and covered with bandages.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be taken to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be taken to your hospital room.
 The bandages used to cover your stitches keep the area clean and dry to prevent infection.
-A caregiver may remove the bandages to check your wounds.
+A healthcare provider may remove the bandages to check your wounds.